 Bloom Time: Summer

-Lilium ‘Star Gazer’ is is one of the most popular Oriental Lilies.
-It is a robust lily with racemes of upwards-facing, deep pink flowers with paler edges and deeper spotting towards the center.
-Born on sturdy stems, they contrast nicely with the glossy, strap-like leaves.
+Lilium 'Star Gazer' is a robust lily with racemes of upwards-facing deep pink flowers with paler edges and deeper spotting towards the center.
+It is one of the most popular Oriental Lilies.
+Flowers are born on sturdy stems and contrast nicely with the glossy strap-like leaves.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care